pawstack/PawPals/README.md

 `knex seed:run --env NODE_ENV`

 Note: `--env NODE_ENV` may be omitted for development.
 For example, `knex migrate:latest` will run all migrations in the development environment, while `knex migrate:latest --env test` will migrate in the test environment.

+If using Heroku to deploy, migrations can be run by prepending `heroku run` to all commands.
+For example, to migrate to latest, run:
+`heroku run knex migrate:latest`

 ## Running the App